rcmaehl/MSEdgeRedirect/README.md

 # MSEdgeRedirect
-A Tool to Redirect New, Search, and Weather Results to Your Default Browser
+A Tool to Redirect News, Search, and Weather Results to Your Default Browser